sk-zk/TruckLib/docfx/docs/TruckLib.HashFs/hashfs.md

 ### Known paths
-The [`EntryExists`](xref:TruckLib.HashFs.IHashFsReader.EntryExists*) method will tell you if the given path exists in the archive, and if yes, whether it is a directory or a file:
+The [`EntryExists`](xref:TruckLib.HashFs.IHashFsReader.EntryExists*) method will tell you if the given path exists in the archive, and if so, whether it is a directory or a file:

 ```cs
 EntryType type = reader.EntryExists("/def/world/prefab.sii");